Peter Leko: Classical World Championship Match

 In Game 8, Leko scored an important win, taking the match lead for the first time.
 For the first time Kramnik allowed Leko to play the aggressive Marshall Attack variation of the Ruy Lopez.
 Kramnik played a queen sacrifice and continuation which his team had believed via computer analysis to be fine for him.
 However, Leko exploited a hole in the preparation and by sacrificing material created a decisive advantage.

 Between two short draws in Game 9 and 11, notable for Kramnik's change of opening with Black to Queen's Indian Defence, Game 10 saw Leko eventually finding a successful defence to Kramnik's opening advantage.
 That was enough to persuade Leko to change his opening with Black to the Caro-Kann for Game 12.
 Kramnik pressed but Leko found enough counterplay to repel him and secure a draw.

 In the penultimate Game 13, in search of a win, Kramnik switched opening again with Black to the dynamic Benoni Defence and launched a kingside attack in the middlegame while Leko's pieces were on the queenside.
 Leko managed to liquidate the position to a tense Rook and pawn endgame where Leko's precise defence nullified Kramnik's advantage, leading to a draw.

 In a dramatic final game, with Leko needing only a draw to secure the Championship, Kramnik chose the Advance variation against Leko's Caro-Kann and placed immediate pressure on Leko using a line played during the Tal–Botvinnik World Championship Match of 1961.
 Leko's plan to exchange off White's pieces and form a fortress did not work and Kramnik was able to break through the Black position.
 Leko resigned when checkmate was threatened.
-Under the rules of the match, with the score tied 7–7, Kramnik retained his title as "Classical" World Champion and would move on to an eventual reunification match against Veselin Topalov in 2006.
-By virtue of a draw, Leko became vice-champion.
+Under the rules of the match, with the score tied 7–7, Kramnik retained his title as Classical World Champion and would move on to an eventual reunification match against Veselin Topalov in 2006.